 I joined KSLP as the Mental Health Coordinator in August 2015 after finishing my core psychiatric training in East London.
 My interest in working abroad began when I volunteered in Ghana before University and I found more opportunities to do so during my medical degree.
 I therefore wanted to use my time out of training to gain more experience in global mental health.
 I was incredibly excited to join KSLP in a role that is so varied and addresses teaching, training, clinical work, policy, strategy and research.

 I am passionate about mental health and the highlight of working in Sierra Leone has been collaborating with our local partners.
 It’s such an exciting time to be working alongside enthusiastic people who are dedicated to strengthening and integrating the mental health system.

-Before joining KSLP, I had been working as a senior nurse on an Isolation Ward in the UK and have a background in IPC.
-After witnessing the epidemic first hand, it’s been extremely satisfying to continue working at Connaught and to be involved in making the hospital generally safer for both patients and staff.
+Before joining KSLP, I had been working as a senior nurse on an Isolation Ward in the UK and have a longstanding background in IPC.
+After witnessing the epidemic first hand, it’s been extremely satisfying to continue working at Connaught and to see so many improvements happening, both in IPC and throughout the hospital.

 It has been a long-standing goal for me to work in global health and contribute to health system development.
 Working with KSLP has enabled this ambition to become a reality.
 It has been immensely rewarding working in partnership with hospital staff and it is a privilege to work with such a motivated team of people.